-People entering Mexico with vehicles are required to purchase Mexican Auto Insurance.
+People entering Mexico with vehicles are required to purchase Mexican auto insurance.
 Most people buy the coverage before crossing the border.
-Any licensed insurance producer that maintains an office in this state may be licensed as a Mexican insurance surplus lines broker to transact insurance business if the director determines that the insurance producer is competent and trustworthy and the insurance producer complies with all of the requirements of Arizona insurance laws.
-The director shall provide application forms for any person that wants this limited insurance license.
+Any licensed insurance producer that maintains an office in this state may be licensed as a Mexican insurance surplus lines broker to transact insurance business if the Director determines that the insurance producer is competent and trustworthy and the insurance producer complies with all of the requirements of Arizona insurance laws.
+The Director shall provide application forms for any person that wants this limited insurance license.
 In addition, Arizona taxes are not paid on accounts written in Mexico.
-To sell Mexican auto insurance, you must have either the limited Mexican Auto Insurance license or a surplus lines broker license or as a licensed producer, place business through a licensed surplus lines broker.
+To sell Mexican auto insurance, you must have either the limited Mexican Insurance Surplus Lines Broker License or a surplus lines broker license or as a licensed producer, place business through a licensed surplus lines broker.